 The RIPE NCC allocates and assigns IPv4 and IPv6 address space to RIPE NCC members for use in their own and End Users networks.
 The RIPE NCC also assigns AS Numbers according to RIPE community policy.
 It registers these numbers and the initial associated routing policy, ensuring the uniqueness of AS Numbers and collecting data for the Routing Registry.
 The RIPE NCC develops and maintains tools to support the allocation process.
+Goal of Activity:

-- To ensure the fair distribution of Internet Number Resources - To ensure the efficient use of IP address space and AS Numbers - To facilitate the optimal aggregation of routing information
+• To ensure the fair distribution of Internet Number Resources - To ensure the efficient use of IP address space and AS Numbers - To facilitate the optimal aggregation of routing information 1.1.2 Reverse DNS Description of Activity:

-1.1.2) Reverse DNS

 The RIPE NCC delegates reverse DNS zones for the address ranges managed by the RIPE NCC.
 To support this service, the RIPE NCC provides a reliable secondary name server and checks all zones under its responsibility to ensure they are properly set up and functioning correctly.
 As part of its efforts in the area of DNSSEC deployment, the RIPE NCC publishes signed zones and provides tools for users to secure delegations received from the RIPE NCC.
 In addition, the RIPE NCC shares experience through publishing operational white papers, documentation and software toolkits.
+Goal of Activity:

-- To support the proper address-to-name mapping for addresses allocated to the RIPE NCC - To secure the in-addr.arpa zones under the RIPE NCC's management - To support the deployment and maintenance of DNSSEC

-1.1.3) Consistency, Auditing and Data Accuracy
+- To support the proper address-to-name mapping for addresses allocated to the RIPE NCC - To secure the in-addr.arpa zones under the RIPE NCC's management - To support the deployment and maintenance of DNSSEC 1.1.3 Consistency, Auditing and Data Accuracy Description of Activity:

 The RIPE NCC actively checks the quality and validity of Internet resource registry data, including the production of statistics on address space usage.
 To ensure fair address space distribution, the RIPE NCC regularly checks that appropriate assignment decisions are made.
 The RIPE NCC also makes regular reports on these activities to the RIPE Address Policy Working Group.
+Goal of Activity:

-- To promote a consistent and fair application of assignment criteria relating to the conservation of address space and aggregation of routing information - To identify and improve any parts of the assignment procedure that cause problems in order to improve service levels and response times - To implement mechanisms to improve the quality, range and accessibility of the data the RIPE NCC provides relating to its allocation of Internet number resources to its members - To provide high quality data on the allocation of Internet number resources that can reliably be used in the daily operations of LIRs and ISPs - To develop metrics that can be used to objectively measure the quality of Internet number resource registration data and the results of efforts to improve data accuracy

-1.2) RIPE NCC Interaction Mechanisms

-The RIPE NCC provides flexible and convenient ways for LIRs and others from the Internet community to interact with the RIPE NCC's systems.
+- To promote a consistent and fair application of assignment criteria relating to the conservation of address space and aggregation of routing information - To identify and improve any parts of the assignment procedure that cause problems in order to improve service levels and response times - To implement mechanisms to improve the quality, range and accessibility of the data the RIPE NCC provides relating to its allocation of Internet number resources to its members - To provide high quality data on the allocation of Internet number resources that can reliably be used in the daily operations of LIRs and ISPs • To develop metrics that can be used to objectively measure the quality of Internet number resource registration data and the results of efforts to improve data accuracy 1.2 RIPE NCC Interaction Mechanisms The RIPE NCC provides flexible and convenient ways for LIRs and others from the Internet community to interact with the RIPE NCC's systems.
 There is a specific focus on the security aspects of such interactions to ensure privacy and authentication wherever needed.

-1.2.1) RIPE NCC LIR Portal
+1.2.1 RIPE NCC LIR Portal Description of Activity:

 The purpose of the LIR Portal is to give LIRs an easy-to-use web interface for accessing RIPE NCC services, for managing their registry's data and for making queries and updates.
+Goal of Activity:

-- To enable members to receive Internet number resources in a timely fashion by improving the request, evaluation and approval process - To enable members to manage their registry data and make queries and updates
+- To enable members to receive Internet number resources in a timely fashion by improving the request, evaluation and approval process - To enable members to manage their registry data and make queries and updates 1.2.2 Security Mechanisms Description of Activity:

-1.2.2) Security Mechanisms

 The RIPE NCC provides and continues to develop secure communication channels for members to communicate with the RIPE NCC.
+Goal of Activity: